jbuberel/buildmodeshared/gofrompython/README.md

 ## Viewing the exported symbols

-Having compiled the `dns/dnscmd/dnscmd.go` program into a `.a` file, you should be able to extract the list of exported symbols using `nm -g`.
+Having compiled the `dns/dnscmd/dnscmd.go` program into a `.so` file, you should be able to extract the list of exported symbols using `nm -g`.
 In that output you should see `ReturnString` and `ReturnInt`: